Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/10-Authorization/README.md

 ## API Project (25 Minutes)

-Allow students to work on their API projects for the remainder of the period.
+Allow students to work on their [Custom API Project](../Projects/02-Custom-API-Project.md) for the remainder of the period.

 ## After Class